 AUTODIDACT 17 | 2/21/2017, 10:59 a.m.

 “Anytime you beg another man to set you free, you’ll never be free!
 Freedom is something that you have to do for yourself … and until the American [Black man] lets [Caucasians] know that we are really ready and willing to pay the price that is necessary for freedom, our people will always be walking around here as second-class citizens, or what you call 20th-century slaves … the price of freedom is death!” said Malcolm X during a 1964 interview.

-Admirers contend that in the five decades since that frigid Sunday afternoon, he has become a martyr whose life has been closely scrutinized as his legacy continues to influence the culture, economics, education, politics and socialization of Africans throughout the Diaspora.
+Admirers contend that in the over five decades since that frigid Sunday afternoon, he has become a martyr whose life has been closely scrutinized as his legacy continues to influence the culture, economics, education, politics and socialization of Africans throughout the Diaspora.

-Fifty years ago, Malcolm X was on hiatus from the Nation of Islam (NOI), having been silenced for 90 days, allegedly for disobeying its leader, Elijah Muhammad, and his specific orders not to publicly comment about President John F. Kennedy’s assassination on Nov.
+In 1965, Malcolm X was on hiatus from the Nation of Islam (NOI), having been silenced for 90 days, allegedly for disobeying its leader, Elijah Muhammad, and his specific orders not to publicly comment about President John F. Kennedy’s assassination on Nov.
 22, 1963.
 “The chickens came home to roost,” Malcolm told a reporter, earning the suspension.

 In the first couple months of 1964, Malcolm X was in a Miami, Fla., training camp with top contender Cassius Marcellus Clay, who was preparing to challenge the intimidating Sonny Liston for the World Heavyweight Championship on Feb.
 25, 1964.
 The two had known each other for approximately three years.
 After the 7-1 underdog “shocked the world,” stopping Liston at the conclusion of the sixth round, Clay announced that he had become a Muslim and was changing his name to Cassius X. Malcolm eventually bestowed the attribute “Muhammad Ali” upon him.